hadley/adv-r/C-interface.md

 ## Introduction

 Reading the source code of R is an extremely powerful technique for improving your R programming.
-However, at some point you will hit a brick wall: many R functions are implemented in C. This guide gives you a basic introduction C and R's internal C api, giving you the basic knowledge needed to read the internals of R that are written in C.
+However, at some point you will hit a brick wall: many R functions are implemented in C. This guide gives you a basic introduction to C and R's internal C api, giving you the basic knowledge needed to read the internals of R that are written in C.

 If you want to write new high-performance code, we do not recommend using C, but instead strongly recommend using Rcpp to connect to C++.
 The Rcpp API protects you from many of the historical idiosyncracies of the R API, takes care of memory management for you, and provides many useful helper methods